deanishe/alfred-workflow/doc/tutorial2.rst

 Saving the API key was pretty easy (1 line of code). :class:`~workflow.workflow.Settings` is a special dictionary that automatically saves itself when you change its contents.
-It can be used much like a normal dictionary with the caveat that all values must be serialisable to JSON as the settings are saved as a JSON file in the Workflow's data directory.
+It can be used much like a normal dictionary with the caveat that all values must be serializable to JSON as the settings are saved as a JSON file in the Workflow's data directory.

 Very simple, yes, but secure?
 No. A better place to save the API key would be